-Never been to any of those, but from the stories from the ones who have been, I heard that these activities can give you some extra burn especially the ones that are more oxygen consuming activities.
-They may be high intensity for a beginner, but after a few week I think everyone is used to them, and that’s why I can put them between Cycling and Circuit training.
+Never been to any of those, but from the stories from the ones who have been, I heard that these activities can give you some extra burn especially the ones that are more oxygen-consuming activities.
+They may be high intensity for a beginner, but after a few weeks I think everyone is used to them, and that’s why I can put them between Cycling and Circuit training.

 Circuit and Interval Trainings